MK316/MK316.github.io/res/teaching.md

 |[Story reading [^1]](https://github.com/MK316/applications/blob/main/Bedtimestory_tts.ipynb)| Generating a story(text) to an audio file. |
 |[Oxford 3K voca audio [^2]](https://github.com/MK316/applications/blob/main/Oxford3K.ipynb)| You can select lists of words and generate audio files|

-[^1]This tool is basically the same with Pronounce4me.
+[^1]: This tool is basically the same with Pronounce4me.
-[^2]You can create audio files of words as you select (from number 1 to 3,000), and download them for your purpose. (e.g., learn frequently used 3K words and learn how to pronounce those words.)
+[^2]: You can create audio files of words as you select (from number 1 to 3,000), and download them for your purpose. (e.g., learn frequently used 3K words and learn how to pronounce those words.)
 => See description [🔗 here](https://www.oxfordlearnersdictionaries.com/about/wordlists/oxford3000-5000)

 For example, 3K words are listed with ID numbers and we'll create audio files using TTS (Text-to-Speech) tool: